 Just before Christmas, department store clerk Steve Mason meets big spending customer Connie Ennis, really a commercial spy.
 He unmasks her but lets her go, which gets him fired.
 They end up on a date, which doesn't sit well with Connie's steady suitor, Carl, but delights her son Timmy, who doesn't want Carl for a step-dad.
 Standard (if sweet) romantic complications follow.

 Rod Crawford <firstname.lastname@example.org>

-It happened in December...but its hotter than July !
+It happens in December...but it's hotter than July!

 See more »

 In the kitchen scene, Mitcham gives Leigh a "Merry Christmas Kiss".
 Janet Leigh was to say later, "The expression that is on my face of being overwhelmed was for real".
 Mitcham was later to say, "I wanted to make the kiss memorable, as though the characters were never going to see each other again.
 The Perks of being an actor are at times not bad".
 See more

 When Timmy runs his new Lionel toy train in front of the fireplace for the guests, the whistle that sounds is for a steam locomotive, not a diesel horn sound.
 See more

 But he shouldn't feel that he'll always get everything he wants.